-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Zeferetti is shown as a purple triangle. (analysis methodology)
+Zeferetti is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1982 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Some of Zeferetti’s most recently sponsored bills include...

 - H.Res.
 630 (97th): A resolution providing for the consideration of the bill (H.R.
 3191) to ...

 - H.Res.
 588 (97th): A resolution providing for the consideration of the bill (H.R.
 5723) to ...

 - H.Res.
 560 (97th): A resolution waiving certain points of order against the bill (H.R.
 6957) ...

 - H.Res.
 540 (97th): A resolution providing for the consideration of the bill (H.R.
 6324) to ...

 - H.Res.
 520 (97th): A resolution providing for the consideration of the bill (H.R.
 5617) to ...

 - H.Res.
 511 (97th): A resolution providing for the consideration of the bill (H.R.
 5540) to ...